 - The Button area, with buttons for quick access to frequently used functions in the Process menu. - The Evaluator area, where you can evaluate functions within the context of the debugged process, if that process execution is stopped. - The Bindings area, displaying all variables bindings.
 If you click a variable name, the value is displayed in the Evaluator area.
 Double-click a variable name to open a window where the variable value can be edited.
-Notice however that pid, reference, binary, or port values cannot be edited. - The Trace area, which displays a trace output for the process. - ++ (N) <L>
+Notice however that pid, port, reference, or fun values cannot be edited unless they can be represented in the running system. - The Trace area, which displays a trace output for the process.

+'''

+++ (N) <L>

+'''